PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 kubernetes      10.0.0.1     <none>        443/TCP          1h
 ```

-We can see from this that Minikube has exposed our service on 30532 so to test this out we need to run the following curl:
+We can see from this that Minikube has exposed our service on 30532 so to check our `adderservice` we can run the following:

 ```sh
 $ curl http://192.168.99.100:30532/add/1/2
 {"result":3}
 ```

 Our service has returned the correct result.
-Excellent! we have just deployed our first `node.js` microservice to Kubernetes.
+Excellent! we have just deployed our first Node microservice to Kubernetes.

 ## How it works

 We achieved a lot in this recipe, and there are a lot of concepts to understand if we are new to Kubernetes.
 Whilst a full description of Kubernetes is outside the scope of this book, the following diagram illustrates what our single service deployment looks like:

 ![image](./images/KubeOneService.png)]

 The structure is as follows:

-* We have a docker engine instance running on our host machine, we used this to build and tag our images
+* We have a Docker engine instance running on our host machine, we used this to build and tag our images

 * We pushed our Docker image to a public repository on DockerHub